pranavphoenix/pranavphoenix.github.io/_pages/about.md

           <img src="https://pranavphoenix.github.io/images/IITB.png" />
         </div>
         <div class="desc">
-          I earned my Ph.D. in Artificial Intelligence from the <a href="https://www.ee.iitb.ac.in" style="text-decoration: none; color: #2563eb;">Department of Electrical Engineering</a> at the <a href="https://www.iitb.ac.in/" style="text-decoration: none; color: #2563eb;">Indian Institute of Technology Bombay</a>, where I developed resource-efficient neural architectures for various computer vision tasks such as classification, segmentation, inpainitng and super-resolution.
+          I earned my <strong>Ph.D. in Artificial Intelligence</strong> from the <a href="https://www.ee.iitb.ac.in" style="text-decoration: none; color: #2563eb;">Department of Electrical Engineering</a> at the <a href="https://www.iitb.ac.in/" style="text-decoration: none; color: #2563eb;">Indian Institute of Technology Bombay</a>, where I developed resource-efficient neural architectures for various computer vision tasks such as classification, segmentation, inpainitng and super-resolution.
 During my doctoral studies, I was associated with the <em>MeDAL (Medical Imaging, Deep Learning, and Artificial Intelligence Lab)</em> under the supervision of <a href="https://www.ee.iitb.ac.in/~asethi/" style="text-decoration: none; color: #2563eb;">Prof. Amit Sethi</a>.
         </div>
       </div>
       <div class="entry row">